+Capital credits represent a substantial portion of the cooperative’s total equity.
 Capital credits are one of the many benefits of co-op membership.
 As a cost-of-service energy provider, Rock Energy doesn’t earn profits.
-Instead, co-ops use the term margins, which is any revenue remaining at the end of the year after all bills are paid.
-Capital credits reflect each member’s equity in, and contribution of capital to, the cooperative.
+Instead, co-ops use the term margins, which is any remaining balance at the end of the year after all bills are paid.
+Capital credits reflect each member’s proportional contribution to the cooperative’s equity.
 This differs from dividends that investor-owned utilities pay shareholders, who may or may not receive service from the utility.
+All capital credits allocated to the membership are retained (owned) by the cooperative until the board of directors elects to retire (pay out) a portion of capital credits.

 Co-ops set rates to generate enough money to pay operating costs, make payments on any loans, and provide an emergency reserve.
 At the end of each year, we subtract operating expenses from the operating revenue collected during the year.
 The balance is called an operating margin.